cuba-platform/sample-ui-test/README.md

     gradlew setupTomcat deploy createDb start
 ```

-or click the *(Re)start* button to start the application from Studio.
+or click the *Start Application Server* option to start the application from Studio.

 In order to run tests, do the following: